C

 CAMEROUN

-First postage stamp issued: 1897 Stamp
+First postage stamp issued: 1897.
+No stamps appear

 to have been produced locally.